 Ironically, most of the cheapest new cars still have all the infotainment and safety features we’ve come to expect.
 Along with top-of-the-line fuel efficiency.

 So, when you parse a car down to its most essential function, which automobiles are worth their weight in gold?
 These are the cheapest new cars of 2023.

 The discontinuation of the Chevrolet Spark, which has reigned as the cheapest car for several years, means there’s a new king in town.
 With a starting price below $16,000, the Nissan Versa is the cheapest new car of 2023.

 The Versa was completely redesigned in 2020, creating a much-improved vehicle.
 (No more manually operated crank windows.)
 The car now comes with more legroom than one would expect, plenty of cargo room and a 122-horsepower, four-cylinder engine that’s more than adequate.

 Safety is addressed with a host of features including automatic emergency braking, lane-departure warning, and automatic high-beams.
 The entry-level Versa S sedan retains Bluetooth functionality, but lacks the Android Auto and Apple CarPlay integration you can find in higher trims.

-The car is still loaded with many of the standard features you’d find in higher-end vehicles, including Bluetooth capability and a 7.0-inch infotainment touchscreen with Android Auto and Apple CarPlay integration.
+The car is still loaded with many of the standard features you’d find in higher-end vehicles, including Bluetooth capability and a 8.0-inch infotainment touchscreen with Android Auto and Apple CarPlay integration.
 The higher-trim level offers SiriusXM satellite radio, keyless entry, LED headlights and automated emergency braking and safety features.

 AAA members get great rates and competitive terms when shopping through the AAA Auto Buying program.
 Learn more about our network of certified dealers and to start comparing vehicles today.